pegasystems/pega-launchpad-functions/examples/docusign/README.md

 - oAuthBasePath (String): For development, this can be https://account-d.docusign.com ; otherwise use your production auth endpoint
 - clientId (String): This is your application integration key, see documentation above for more information
 - userId (String): This is the hash ID of the user you will authenticate against
+- privateKeyBase64 (String): The base64 encoded RSA private key file for your app key

 ### createEnvelope()